Computer Science and Information Systems

 Hours: 3

-Independent Study - Hours: One to four Individualized instruction/research at an advanced level in a specialized content area under the direction of a faculty member.
-Prerequisites Consent of department head.
-Note May be repeated when the topic varies.
+Individualized instruction/research at an advanced level in a specialized content area under the direction of a faculty member.
+Prerequisite: Consent of department head.
+This course may be repeated when the topic varies.

 CSCI 497 - Special Topics